swift-on-server/articles/Sources/Articles/Documentation.docc/2024/swiftpm-snippets/SwiftPM Snippets.md

 @Snippet(id: SnippetsExample_V, slice: EXIT)

-## Rendering Snippets with linkable references

-Some documentation engines such as Unidoc support rendering Snippets with linked identifiers.
-This is possible because Snippets are compiled along with the rest of the package, allowing them to be mapped by [IndexStoreDB](https://github.com/apple/indexstore-db).

-Although DocC currently does not support previewing Snippets with linked symbols, platforms like Swiftinit will automatically link Snippet references when you publish your documentation on the internet.
+## Where to go from here

+DocC cannot read the metadata emitted by the Swift compiler that associates the tokens in a Snippet with their definitions, nor can it link to symbols that originate from a package’s dependencies.

+However, other documentation engines such as [Unidoc](https://github.com/tayloraswift/swift-unidoc) do support rendering Snippets with linked identifiers, and you can easily leverage this feature by publishing your documentation to a platform like [Swiftinit](https://swiftinit.org/help/self-serve).
+Because the Swift compiler already checks that the Snippets are valid and buildable, most DocC documentation can be uploaded to Swiftinit as-is without additional iteration.

 Third-party websites (such as Swift on Server itself) can also leverage this feature through the [Swiftinit API](https://swiftinit.org/help/exporting-articles).

-If your package is not yet indexed by Swiftinit, you can follow the instructions on the [Swiftinit website](https://swiftinit.org/help/self-serve) to add your package to the index.